noelmace/abstracts/src/pages/talks/prpl-pattern.md

 It’s THE pattern to follow when you want good performances with your Web App, using cutting edge, modern web capabilities like HTTP/2, preload, service workers and ES modules.

-Maybe you have heard about it, through a conference or blog post.
+Maybe you have heard about it, through a conference or talks post.
 Maybe it sounded really cool, but when it comes to reality, well... it looked pretty complicated…

 I have good news for you: it’s not!
 Using the right tools; like PRPL-Server for example, it couldn't be easier.